Nahuas

-Their Nahuan languages, or Nahuatl, consist of many variants, several of which are mutually unintelligible.
+Their Nahuan languages, or Nahuatl, consist of many variants, several of which are mutually intelligible.
 About 1.5 million Nahuas speak Nahuatl and another million speak only Spanish.
-Fewer than 1,000 native speakers of Nahuatl remain in El Salvador.
+Fewer than 100 native speakers of Nawat remain in El Salvador.

 It is suggested that the Nahua peoples originated near Aridoamerica, in regions of the present day Mexican states of Durango and Nayarit or the Bajío region.
 They split off from the other Uto-Aztecan speaking peoples and migrated into central Mexico around 500 CE.
 The Nahua then settled in and around the Basin of Mexico and spread out to become the dominant people in central Mexico.
 However, Nahuatl-speaking populations were present in smaller populations throughout Mesoamerica.

 Nomenclature

 The name Nahua is derived from the Nahuatl word-root nāhua- [ˈnaːwa-], which generally means "audible, intelligible, clear" with different derivations including "language" (hence nāhuat(i) [ˈnaːwat(i)] "to speak clearly" and nāhuatl [ˈnaːwat͡ɬ] both "something that makes an agreeble sound" and "someone who speaks well or speak one's own language").
 It was used in contrast with popoloca [popoˈloka], "to speak unintelligibly" or "speak a foreign language".
 Another, related term is Nāhuatlācatl [naːwaˈt͡ɬaːkat͡ɬ] (singular) or Nāhuatlācah [naːwaˈt͡ɬaːkaʔ] (plural) literally "Nahuatl-speaking people".

 The Nahuas are also sometimes referred to as Aztecs.
 Using this term for the Nahuas has generally fallen out of favor in scholarship, though it is still used for the Aztec Empire.
 They have also been called Mēxihcatl [meːˈʃiʔkat͡ɬ] (singular), Mēxihcah [meːˈʃiʔkaʔ] (plural) or in Spanish Mexicano(s) [mexiˈkano(s)] "Mexicans", after the Mexica, the Nahua tribe which founded the Aztec Empire.